varundonde/varundonde/README.md

 - Implementation, testing and modification of various Computer Vision and Machine Learning models from novel papers in industry (private repo) for Alteredverse, a startup in the digital twin industry.

-- Undergraduate research on the STEPR Project under the CMU Human Computer Interaction Institute
+- Undergraduate research on the STEPR Project under the CMU Human Computer Interaction Institute.

 - Writing Photogrammtery and Automation software for KnitFit, a Singapore based startup which focuses on making exact fit medical garments for patients.